 Ever since her days with Sasuke back in Team Seven, Sakura had never really had any qualms about talking back to any of the clan members.
 She seemed to feel that having her heart broken and pride trampled over was more than enough reason to disrespect her village's police force; especially with the powerful position she held now.

-On missions, so he had heard, his new partner had a very strict reputation of being efficient, punctual, and extremely professional.
+On missions, so he had heard, his new captain had a very strict reputation of being efficient, punctual, and extremely professional.
 She had a good mix of genjutsu, taijutsu, and medical techniques that were formidable for most.
 In fact, there were some who might question why Deidara no Iwa was proving such an elusive target for her.

 Itachi knew why, however.
 Deidara was a nin who specialised in long to mid-range attacks, Sakura's natural fighting adversary.
 She was good at close combat, where her hands caused most of the damage, but -by having someone like himself on her side- Itachi knew he could easily compensate for her shortcomings.